A Guiding Principle of the National Response Framework is That: Flexibility and Collaboration are Key to Effective Disaster Response

 -

-Enhanced Communication Systems: Investing in robust and interoperable communication systems is critical for facilitating seamless information sharing.
+Enhanced Communication Systems: Investing in reliable and interoperable communication systems is critical for facilitating seamless information sharing Simple as that..

 -